yhl452493373/Deminvincibility/README.md

 - Keep 1 Health (on / off)
 - Keep 1 Health selection (Head, Thorax, Head & Thorax, All)
 - % damage received (means you will only take X% of the actual damage you receive)
+- No Falling Damage (on /off), from https://github.com/dvize/DadGamerMode
+- Infinite Stamina (on / off), from https://github.com/dvize/DadGamerMode
 - May be more in the near future

 ## How do I install this?